-Clinician Spotlight: David Polidi, LISW
+Clinician Spotlight: David Polidi, LISW, IFS Therapist in Massachusetts

 Internal Family Systems SM (IFS) therapy, developed by Richard Schwartz Ph.D., is more than just a method — it is a paradigm-shifting approach for deeply understanding and appreciating every part of ourselves.
 The IFS framework encourages a gentle inquiry that allows us to understand ourselves, our families, and our world in a new and holistic way.